-Simply Helping provides a range of services to our elderly population.
+Simply Helping provides a range of services to our elderly population in Melbourne.
 They include Companion Care, Gardening, Home Help, Home Maintenance, Personal Care, Respite Care and Transport/Escort to Appointments.
 This suite of services can be found in detail under “Services” on the Navigation Bar.

 For your information, we have provided an overview on changes around government subsidised in-home care following the recently introduced aged care reforms.